 CDCR Camp Staff

-The CDCR is responsible for the selection, supervision, care and discipline of the inmates.
-The CAL FIRE supervises the work of inmate fire crews and is responsible for the custody of inmates on their CAL FIRE work project activities.
-Both the CAL FIRE and CDCR supervise inmates in the maintenance and operation of the camp.
+CDCR is responsible for the selection, supervision, care and discipline of the inmates.
+CAL FIRE supervises the work of incarcerated fire crews and is responsible for the custody of inmates while on their CAL FIRE work project activities.
+Both CDCR and CAL FIRE supervise inmates in maintenance and operation of the camp.

-The majority of inmate laborers receive $1.45 per day for their work, such as laundry, clerk, barber, etc. Skilled inmate such as mechanics, clerks, plumbers, welders, carpenters and electricians, may earn up to $3.90 per day.
-While assigned to fighting fires or working on other declared emergencies, inmates earn $1.00 per hour.
+The majority of camp volunteers receive $2.67 per day for their work, such as laundry, clerk, barber, etc. Skilled incarcerated workers such as mechanics, clerks, plumbers, welders, carpenters and electricians, may earn up to $3.90 per day.
+While assigned to fighting fires or working on other declared emergencies, inmates earn $1 per hour.
 Earnings are retained in an inmate trust fund and are utilized to purchase items from the Camp Canteen or for use upon release to parole.
 During leisure time, inmates may participate in hobby craft, softball, basketball, horseshoes, reading or other activities.
-Their work activities and efforts during emergencies build a strong work ethic, and a feeling of self worth, and prepare the inmates for release back into their communities.
+Their work activities and efforts during emergencies build a strong work ethic, and a feeling of self-worth, and prepare the inmates for release back into their communities.